monarch-initiative/dipper/docs/graphs.rst

    graph.addTriple('foaf:John', 'foaf:knows', 'foaf:Joseph')

-The graph can then be serialized in a variety of formats using RDFLib [3]_:
+The graph can then be serialized in a variety of formats using the serialize method inherited from the parent RDFLib graph class [3]_:

 .. code-block:: python